material-components/material-components-web/packages/mdc-chips/README.md

 --- | ---
-`isSelected() => boolean` | Returns true if the chip is selected `setSelected(selected: boolean) => void` | Sets the chip's selected state `setSelectedFromChipSet(selected: boolean, shouldNotifyClients: boolean) => void` | Sets the chip's selected state (called from the chip set) to the `selected` param.
-Will emit a selection event if called with `shouldNotifyClients` set to `true`.
+`isSelected() => boolean` | Returns true if the chip is selected `setSelected(selected: boolean) => void` | Sets the chip's selected state `setSelectedFromChipSet(selected: boolean, shouldNotify: boolean) => void` | Sets the chip's selected state (called from the chip set) to the `selected` param.
+Will emit a selection event if called with `shouldNotify` set to `true`.
 The emitted selection event will be ignored by the `MDCChipSetFoundation`.
 `getShouldRemoveOnTrailingIconClick() => boolean` | Returns whether a trailing icon click should trigger exit/removal of the chip
 `setShouldRemoveOnTrailingIconClick(shouldRemove: boolean) => void` | Sets whether a trailing icon click should trigger exit/removal of the chip
 `getDimensions() => ClientRect` | Returns the dimensions of the chip.
 This is used for applying ripple to the chip.